-The file “Histograms_SStats.pdf” shows a histogram of the values of summary statistics from the retained simulations for each summary statistic considered for every substitution model evaluated.
-Vertical blue lines corresponding to the value of the summary statistic of the target sequences alignment are added.
+The file “Histograms_SStats.pdf” shows a histogram of the SS values from the retained simulations under the evaluated substitution model(s).
+Vertical blue lines correspond to the value of the SS of the target sequences alignment.
 Ideally the histograms should have a gaussian-like shape with the blue line in the centre of the distribution.
 These plots are used to assess if the model assumed for the simulations fits well the data.